svalenti52/Duelling_Idiots/README.md

     function of N, the total number of black balls in urn 1 at i = 0?
 Also, how does the proportion vary as a function of N?

+    Associated files: ball.cpp

 Chapter 9.
 Who Pays for the Coffee?

+    This a form of odd-man out, i.e., N people each simultaneously flip a a coin and if there is single head or tail among them, that person has to pay for coffee for all.
+How many simultaneous flip events on average are required to determine the payer?
+A further question is supposing there is one person with an unfair coin: how does this affect the outcome?

+    Associated files:

 Chapter 10.
 The Chess Champ versus the Gunslinger